CSU-ULMS/User-Data-via-Alma-API/README.md

 # README #

-We used this to update accounts that retained the legacy library barcodes.
-Eventually, we'll factor this into our ILLiad script that checks user data in Alma.The ILLiad script is still using the SOAP API.
+This script pulls user data from Alma via it's API.
+The data is used to create, verify, and/or update user accounts in ILLiad.
+The script is called at point of authentication in ILLiad.